Aiming for factor4 of molding factories

 The flakes used in metallic molding are flakes rather than spheres, so they align along the flow of the resin so that they can be reflected diffusely and look glittery.
 Even if the surface of the molded product is in good condition, this "orientation" is visible, so the color may appear uneven, and parts with ribs or bosses on the back may appear to be recessed.

-This orientation is actually one of the problems that is difficult to improve even with heat and cool molding, but it has become possible to improve it by combining it with another technology.
-I can't write the details because it is a joint development technology with a partner company, but we use a high-temperature type heat and cool device that uses an oil medium and a special mold to control the injection and move the resin inside the mold. to change the orientation of the aligned flakes, so that the orientation can be erased.
+This orientation is actually one of the difficult issues to improve even with "Heat & Cool Molding", but we were able to improve it by combining it with another technology.
+Because this is a jointly developed technology with a collaborating company, I cannot go into details, but by using a high-temperature type heat & cool device that uses oil as a medium and a special mold, and by using a mechanism to control the injection and move the resin inside the mold, we were able to eliminate the orientation by changing the direction of the aligned flakes.

 Important points when introducing heat & cool molding

-The water pipes of the mold used in normal molding are premised on maintaining a constant molding temperature, so in most cases, the water pipes are passed between the molding surface and the platen fixing surface.
-On the other hand, in heat & cool molding, it is desirable that the temperature control water pipe is located close to the molding surface in order to quickly raise and lower the temperature of the molding surface.
+The water pipes of molds used in normal molding are designed to maintain a constant molding temperature, so in most cases the water pipes are placed halfway between the molding surface and the platen fixing surface.
+On the other hand, in "heat and cool molding", it is considered desirable for the temperature control water pipes to be located close to the molding surface in order to quickly raise and lower the temperature of the molding surface.

 When installing a water pipe near the molding surface, if the product has a simple shape, it can be set with a straight water pipe.
 It is difficult to set up a water pipe.

 That's where 3D metal printers come in.
-By sintering and layering metal powder with a laser, water tubes can be formed three-dimensionally, so even for molded products with complex shapes, water tubes can be provided along the molding surface of the mold.
-When mass-producing molded products using heat and cool molding, it is advisable to consider adopting this dedicated 3D water tube mold (*In the case of steam molding, a dedicated mold is essential).
+By sintering and layering metal powder with a laser, water pipes can be created in three dimensions, so even for molded products with complex shapes, water pipes can be placed along the molding surface of the mold.
+If you are mass-producing molded products using "Heat & Cool Molding," you should also consider using a dedicated 3D water pipe mold (note that a dedicated mold is essential for the steam type).

-An important point to keep in mind when introducing heat and cool molding is the management of the water quality of the circulating water used for temperature control.
-If the water quality is poor, scale will form in the cooling water path and the temperature control efficiency will drop, so not only will the effect of heat & cool molding decrease, but eventually the water pipes will become clogged and the cooling water will not flow, causing damage to the temperature control equipment.
-It will also lead to failure of
+An important point to keep in mind when introducing "Heat & Cool Molding" is the management of the quality of the circulating water used for temperature control.
+If the water quality is poor, scale will form in the cooling water path and the temperature control efficiency will decrease, not only reducing the effectiveness of "Heat & Cool Molding", but also ultimately causing the water pipes to become clogged and the cooling water to stop flowing, leading to the breakdown of the temperature control equipment.

 It can be said that maintaining the initial state of this water pipe is especially important when adopting a 3D water pipe mold.
 In the case of small molded products such as precision molded products, if the water pipe is thin and has a complicated shape, it will not be possible to repair it if it becomes clogged.
 In order to maintain this initial state, regular maintenance using a water tube cleaning device is required.